 Find out more about visiting Tintagel Castle.

-Our advice is to visit the stones early in the day for a less crowded experience and follow it up with a look around the exhibition which includes a fascinating 360 degree audio/visual recreation of the structure and plenty of facts about what is known about the site and the people who built it.
+Follow it up with a look around the exhibition.
+This includes a fascinating 360 degree audio/visual recreation of the structure and plenty of facts about what is known about the site and the people who built it.

 If you have time to extend your visit to the area I have even more recommendations on things to do in Wiltshire with kids.